SwissCheese15/Job-Finding-Universe/readme.md

 If anyone wants my little **rocket model**, the **GPS arrow** or the **toon-globe** textures, take them from the project or go to: <br>
 https://www.cgtrader.com/free-3d-models/aircraft/other/toy-rocket-white-and-red <br> https://www.cgtrader.com/free-3d-models/various/various-models/green-arrow-0ae27a74-1bc1-4f0d-a5e8-ff5b54f37a4b

+## To Do
+- Project Structure (Components)
+- Fix Sound issues in different browsers

 ## Making of

 ### Getting started